The optimal control solution object: structure and usage

 Dual variables

-You can retrieved dual variables (or Lagrange multipliers) associated to labelled constraint.
-To illustrate this, we define a problem with constraints:
+To illustrate dual variables, we define a problem with various constraints:

 ocp = @def begin